JohnyVasamsetti/learning-notes/infra/Aws_ReadMe.md

         If multi-az is available no need to create read replica, use the standby replica for read queries.
         It is not supported to connect Fargate to FSx for Lustre.

-        can we create route53 record for lambda endpoint ?
-No Is simple and step policies are different ?
-Yes can NLB attached to instances from different regions ?
-No, it's region specific.
-        SwapUtilization metric -> Aws managed
-        Differences between aurora & aurora serverless
-        Difference between NAT gateway & virtual private gateway what is reduced redundency in s3 life cycle policiies

 Doubts: